-UPDATED MAY 2014: Explore zoos, nature centers and botanical gardens in New York City, Long Island, Westchester County, Rockland County, Fairfield County, CT, New Jersey and the entire New York Metro area.
+UPDATED APRIL 2015: Explore zoos, nature centers and botanical gardens in New York City, Long Island, Westchester County, Rockland County, Fairfield County, CT, and the entire New York Metro area.
 Read through our guide to find petting zoos, arboretums, nature preserves, farms and public gardens, all packed with fun nature activities for the whole family.
 Let your little ones loose to try their hands at zoo feedings and touch tanks, explore wooded trails, and learn about exotic plants.
 The spring season is the perfect time to explore the outdoors.

 NEW YORK CITY

 The Bronx Zoo

 Hours (through Nov.
 2): 10am-5pm Monday-Friday; 10am-5:30pm weekends and holidays

 Admission: $19.95; $17.95 seniors; $12.95 ages 3-12; free for children younger than 3; pay what you wish on Wednesdays

 Immerse yourself in an animal adventure with the tropical residents inside JungleWorld, get up close with lemurs and crocs in Madagascar!, and see the scaly, spectacular World of Reptiles!
 Plus, hop a ride on a camel, watch penguins and sea lions enjoy mealtime, and ride the Bug Carousel year-round.